a-karma/Bogor_Workshop/DAY_4/Session1.md

 > Exercise 6
 >
-> The psmcfa files are called NA12718_chr1.psmcfa and NA19471_chr1.psmcfa.
+> The psmcfa files are called `NA12718_chr1.psmcfa` and `NA19471_chr1.psmcfa` and you should find them in your `raw_data` directory.
 Using the same sets of commands we used in the previous section, run psmc on these 2 samples using the pattern "4+25*2+4+6".
 Note that this will take about 10 minutes to run.

 If you are short on time, or are tired of waiting, I have the psmc files for these samples already generated.
 They are called NA12718_chr1.psmc and NA19471_chr1.psmc.
 Use the plotting command - you might have to remove the -Y option from the command from the last section - to plot these.

 > Exercise 7
 >
 > Remember that we now plot a different species, the human species.
 Consequently, the plotting parameters is different.
-Run `psmc_plot.pl -u 2.5e-08 -s 100 -m 5 -n 30 -p -M` with the `psmc` files to get the result.
+Run `psmc_plot.pl -u 2.5e-08 -s 100 -m 5 -n 30 -p -M` followed by the `psmc` files to get the result.

 Based on what you see in the human population PSMC, what would you conclude regarding the population size history of the two populations of babirusa - did they have large or small populations, and were their population sizes similar over time?